-In 2011, SALB was transferred under the leadership of the United Nations Secretariat and jointly managed by the Geospatial Information Section, formerly Cartographic Section, of the Office of Information and Communications Technology (OICT) and the Statistics Division of the Department of Economic and Social Affairs (DESA).
+In 2011, SALB was transferred under the direction of the United Nations Secretariat and jointly managed by the Geospatial Information Section, formerly Cartographic Section, of the Office of Information and Communications Technology (OICT) and the Statistics Division of the Department of Economic and Social Affairs (DESA).
 These offices are also responsible to act as the Secretariat (See Annex of resolution 2011/89, para 6) for the United Nations Committee of Experts on Global Geospatial Information Management (UN-GGIM).

 SALB regional partners